codepath/android_guides/Must-Have-Libraries.md

 * [android-parallax-recyclerview](https://github.com/kanytu/android-parallax-recyclerview) - An adapter which could be used to achieve a parallax effect on RecyclerView.
 * [sticky-headers-recyclerview](https://github.com/timehop/sticky-headers-recyclerview) - Sticky Headers decorator for Android's RecyclerView.
 * [FastAdapter](https://github.com/mikepenz/FastAdapter) - Simplify and speed up the process of filling your RecyclerView with data
+* [FlexibleAdapter](https://github.com/davideas/FlexibleAdapter) - Fast and versatile Adapter for RecyclerView which regroups several features into one library to considerably improve the user experience.
 * [ItemAnimators](https://github.com/mikepenz/ItemAnimators) - RecyclerView animators to animate item add/remove/add/move
 * [GreedoLayout](https://github.com/500px/greedo-layout-for-android) - Full aspect ratio grid LayoutManager for Android's RecyclerView
 * [ChipsLayoutManager](https://github.com/BelooS/ChipsLayoutManager) - RecyclerView's LayoutManager which moves item to the next line when no space left on the current.
 Can represent google material chips guideline or tags view.